 in homogeneous Solander box

 – traced back here far beyond Thieme-Becker (vol. XXVIII, 1933, p.
-308) seamlessly directly to the master’s estate itself and therewith correcting Thienemann (1856) who declared the plates of this set as being deprived – the
+308) seamlessly directly to the master’s estate itself and therewith correcting Thienemann (1856) who declared the plates of this set as being lost – the

 original printing plate to the title